 The president has held this line, telling the New York Times, when asked the same question: “I don’t do it.
 I don’t do it.”

 But it’s not as simple as that.
 Many of the women have produced witnesses who say they heard about these incidents when they happened — long before Trump’s political aspirations were known.
-Three have produced at least two witnesses.
+Five have produced at least two witnesses.

 Such contemporaneous accounts are essential to establishing the credibility of the allegation because they reduce the chance that a person is making up a story for political purposes.
 In the case of sexual allegations, such accounts can help bolster the credibility of the “she said” side of the equation.
 Often, a sexual assault will occur behind closed doors.
 The contemporary corroborators can explain what they heard at the time and whether the story being told now is consistent with how the story was told years earlier.
 This does not necessarily mean an allegation is true, but it does give journalistic organizations more confidence to report on the allegation.